Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 # 1 – What is Mojo?
-Mojo is a new general purpose programming language*, with an initial focus on AI applications.
+Mojo is a new programming language*, with an initial focus on AI applications.
 Over time, the whole spectrum of general-purpose programming will be covered.
-It is the first language which is based on the [MLIR compiler infrastructure](https://mlir.llvm.org/), so it can run on all hardware.
+It is the first language which is completely based on the [MLIR compiler infrastructure](https://mlir.llvm.org/), so it can run on all hardware.

 It combines the usability of Python with the performance of C++/C and the safety of Rust.